• Skip to primary navigation

 • 1 Frozen Banana

-• 3 tablespoon Water you may not need it all, can use almond milk or orange juice if preferred
+• 3 tbsp Water you may not need it all, can use almond milk or orange juice if preferred

 Toppings (optional):